top of page

 Campaigns

-We are members of Good Food Oxfordshire, which promotes healthy and sustainable local produce.
-We support environmental campaigns to help protect bees and their habitat, such as verges and wildflower meadows, and have petitioned the government over its reintroduction of the previously banned neonicotinoids—the agricultural insecticide killing bee populations.
+We are part of Good Food Oxfordshire, promoting healthy and sustainable local produce.
+In 2024 we joined the Hogacre Common Eco Park to manage its apiary and mentor new beekeepers.
+We support environmental campaigns to help protect pollinators and their habitats, and have petitioned Parliament over its reintroduction harmful neonicotinoids—the agricultural insecticide killing bee populations.
 Find out more in our Apiary Diary...

 Getting involved